petreboy14/rediscomplete/README.md

 * `data`: The data to be indexes.
 Must be an array of objects and is required.
 No default.
 * `complKey`: The field which will be used to construct the autocomplete index.
 If this key is not present in one of the objects then that object will be skipped upon index generation.
 Defaults to `name`.
 * `idField`: The field that will represent the unique id for each item in index.
 This field must be unique and if it is not present a guid will be constructed for that item.
 Defaults to `id`.
+* `sortField`: This field will choose which field in object will be used to pre-sort results.
+Default is `name`.
 * `ns`: Used for namespacing multiple indexes in one application.
 For example if two separate artist name and movie name indexes are desired `ns` could be set to `artist` for one index and `movie` for the other index.
 Defaults to `items`.

 ## completer.search(options, cb)